oras-project/artifacts-spec/artifact-manifest.md

     This OPTIONAL property contains arbitrary metadata for the artifact manifest.
     This OPTIONAL property MUST use the [annotation rules][annotations-rules].
+    This map MAY contain some or all of the pre-defined keys listed below.

+    **Pre-Defined Annotation Keys:**
+    This defines a set of keys that have been pre-defined for use by authors of ORAS artifacts.
+    - `org.cncf.oras.artifact.created` date and time on which the artifact was created (string, date-time as defined by [RFC 3339][rfc-3339])

 ### Example ORAS Artifact Manifests